 5. Safety during the Installation and Reaming Process

-While reaming and installation is in progress, we establish a two way radio communication between our bore rig operator and our locator.
+While reaming and installation are in progress, we establish two-way radio communication between our bore rig operator and our locator.
 This will ensure proper coordination and a safe underground utility installation.
 We instruct our directional drilling crew to stay out of bore pits when the drilling operation is ongoing.
 Other workers who may be at the scene during the operation are told to keep away from the drill stem.

-Safety practices are important because it keeps our crew away from harm and keeps the company free from unwanted liabilities.
+Safety practices are important because they keep our crew away from harm and keep the company free from unwanted liabilities.
 But what if accidents still happen?
 To keep our personnel prepared for this possibility, we have established a set of guidelines and trained our crew to execute responses depending on the situation at hand.

-When this incident happens, our crews have been instructed to evacuate the worksite.
-The drill operator calls 911 as well as the gas company, and clear the area at once.
+When this incident happens, our crews have been instructed to evacuate the work site.
+The drill operator calls 911 as well as the gas company, and clears the area at once.

 When this happens, all our crews have been instructed to refrain from touching any part of the drilling equipment to avoid possible electrical shock.
 They are also instructed to stay in one place and not move around to avoid getting electrocuted.
 The drill operator must observe proper safety procedures when dismounting from the drill.